Quick start guide to modding Grand Theft Auto V

 dlclist.xmlprobably has a new entry, so take care copy-pasting your modded

 gameconfig.xmlis very version-dependent.
-If you use add-on mods, it's very likely you'll need to wait for a new updated
+If you use add-on mods, it's very likely you'll need to update

 gameconfig.xmlthat supports add-ons.

 - Some replacement mods might not work after updating.
 In this case, the new update package overwrites old changes.
-(Rockstar sometimes fixes old models)
+(Rockstar sometimes fixes older content)

 Most scripts rely on ScriptHookV and just use natives.
 These will work after ScriptHookV gets updated for the new update, and won't need updating themselves.

 ScriptHookVDotNet uses offsets for peds and vehicles, so it's wise to wait until ScriptHookVDotNet gets an update to support the new update.
 Most ScriptHookVDotNet scripts don't need updating themselves.

 If a script crashes after an update, just disable it and keep an eye on the mod page.
 The author may update the script in the (near) future.
 It may help to notify the script author, though they usually are aware already.

 GTA5-Mods.com does not support playing GTA: Online on a modded installation, and this is prohibited by Rockstar.

 That being said, if you installed resource mods using the